-There are two main components to the City's Total Combined millage rate: the Operating millage rate and the voted Debt Service millage rate.
-The Operating millage rate, which is comprised of a General and a Renewal and Replacement millage, funds operating costs in the General Fund while the Debt Service millage rate funds debt service for previously issued General Obligation (G.O.) bonds.
-In FY 2019, the debt service payment is \$5.9 million, which requires the levy of a voted debt service millage rate of 0.1600 mills.
-The FY 2019 Debt Service millage rate is 0.0064 mills less than in FY 2018 and this difference is proposed to be applied to the General Operating millage rate, as approved by the FCWPC at the June 8, 2018 1st Budget Briefing.
+There are two main components to the City's total combined millage rate: the operating millage rate and the voted debt service millage rate.
+The operating millage rate, which is comprised of a general and a renewal and replacement millage, funds operating costs in the General Fund while the debt service millage rate funds debt service for previously issued General Obligation (G.O.) bonds.
+For FY 2019, the debt service payment is \$5.9 million, which requires the levy of a voted debt service millage rate of 0.1600 mills.
+The proposed FY 2019 debt service millage rate is 0.0064 mills less than the adopted FY 2018 debt service millage and this difference is proposed to be applied to the general operating millage rate, as approved by the FCWPC at the June 8, 2018 and July 13, 2018 Budget Briefings.